Science communication – what I’ve learned

 Here is a very real opportunity for us as individuals and New Zealanders to influence and shape the research we are publicly funding.

-I’m excited about continuing our engagement with educators, students and the science community as we work towards educating our kids about the exciting possibilities the world of science offers all of us – and how to make decisions about where and how that science is then used.
+I’m excited about continuing our engagement mahi with educators, students and the science community as we work towards educating our children about the exciting possibilities the world of science offers all of us.
+All of us need to understand science and all of us have a role to play as citizens, making decisions about where and how that science is used.

 Useful link